Asian size conversion

 2. Using a ruler, measure the length of your feet by marking the tip of your longest toe and your heel.
 To measure the width of your foot, mark the widest points of your forefoot.
 Write down your measurements.
 Do it a couple of times to make sure the numbers are accurate.

-3. Repeat these steps for your other foot, and use the larger of the two.
-These numbers are your actual foot measurements.
-Refer to the size guide to determine which shoe size should you take.
+3. Repeat these steps for your other foot, and use the larger of the two, those numbers are your actual foot measurements.